(045) 894 538

 Domiciliary Care Allowance (DCA) is a monthly payment for a child aged under 16 with a severe disability, who requires ongoing care and attention, substantially over and above the care and attention usually required by a child of the same age.
 It is not means tested.

-Since 1 June 2017, all children getting DCA are eligible for a medical card without a means test.
+All children receiving DCA can get a medical card without a means test.

 To qualify, the child must have a severe disability that is likely to last for at least 1 year and: